 The escape idiom that started in 2.6.7 is to output a literal backslash (\) and a hash (#), followed by exactly 3 octal digits.
 For example, a newline would output as "\#012".
-A literal backslash that is in a filename is not escaped unless it is followed by a hash and 3 digits (0-9).-h, --human-readable
+A literal backslash that is in a file name is not escaped unless it is followed by a hash and 3 digits (0-9).

-By default, rsync will delete any partially transferred file if the transfer is interrupted.
+By default, rsync deletes any partially transferred file if the transfer is interrupted.
 In some circumstances it is more desirable to keep partially transferred files.
-Using the --partial option tells rsync to keep the partial file which should make a subsequent transfer of the rest of the file much faster.--partial-dir=DIR
+Using the --partial option tells rsync to keep the partial file which should make a subsequent transfer of the rest of the file much faster.

-Note that if --whole-file is specified (or implied), any partial-dir file that is found for a file that is being updated will simply be removed (since rsync is sending files without using rsync’s delta-transfer algorithm).
+Note that if --whole-file is specified (or implied), any partial-dir file found for a file that is being updated will be removed (since rsync is sending files without using rsync's delta-transfer algorithm).

-rsync will create the DIR if it is missing (just the last dir, not the whole path).
-This makes it easy to use a relative path (such as "--partial-dir=.rsync-partial") to have rsync create the partial-directory in the destination file’s directory when needed, and then remove it again when the partial file is deleted.
+rsync creates the DIR if it's missing (only the last dir, not the whole path).
+This makes it easy to use a relative path (such as "--partial-dir=.rsync-partial") to have rsync create the partial-directory in the destination file's directory when needed, and then remove it again when the partial file is deleted.

-If the partial-dir value is not an absolute path, rsync will add an exclude rule at the end of all your existing excludes.
-This will prevent the sending of any partial-dir files that may exist on the sending side, and will also prevent the untimely deletion of partial-dir items on the receiving side.
+If the partial-dir value is not an absolute path, rsync adds an exclude rule at the end of all your existing excludes.
+This prevents the sending of any partial-dir files that may exist on the sending side, and also prevents the untimely deletion of partial-dir items on the receiving side.
 An example: the above --partial-dir option would add the equivalent of "-f '-p .rsync-partial/'" at the end of any other filter rules.

-If you are supplying your own exclude rules, you may need to add your own exclude/hide/protect rule for the partial-dir because the auto-added rule may be ineffective at the end of your other rules, or you may wish to override rsync’s exclude choice.
-For instance, if you want to make rsync clean-up any left-over partial-dirs that may be lying around, you should specify --delete-after and add a "risk" filter rule, e.g. -f 'R .rsync-partial/'.
-(Avoid using --delete-before or --delete-during unless you don’t need rsync to use any of the left-over par‐ tial-dir data during the current run.)
+If you are supplying exclude rules, you may need to add a exclude/hide/protect rule for the partial-dir because the auto-added rule may be ineffective at the end of your other rules, or you may want to override rsync's exclude choice.
+For instance, if you want to make rsync clean-up any left-over partial-dirs that are lying around, you should specify --delete-after and add a "risk" filter rule, e.g., -f 'R .rsync-partial/'.
+Avoid using --delete-before or --delete-during unless you don’t need rsync to use any of the leftover partial-dir data during the current run.

 IMPORTANT: the --partial-dir should not be writable by other users or it is a security risk.
-E.g. avoid "/tmp".
+For example, avoid "/tmp".

-For the purposes of the daemon-config’s "refuse options" setting, --partial-dir does not imply --partial.
-This is so that a refusal of the --partial option can be used to disallow the overwriting of destination files with a partial transfer, while still allowing the safer idiom provided by --partial-dir.--delay-updates
+Regarding the daemon-config's "refuse options" setting, --partial-dir does not imply --partial.
+This is so that a refusal of the --partial option can disallow the overwriting of destination files with a partial transfer, while still allowing the safer idiom provided by --partial-dir.